Thinking about suicide? 9-8-8 is here to help. Call or text 9-8-8 toll-free, anytime. English and French.

 Visit our provincial websites

-There is no fee for the training for anyone who has “lived experience” with mental wellness or substance use challenges, or for those with the “lived experience” of supporting those who have been impacted by these challenges.
-This can include experience supporting Community Members, Co-Workers, Family Members, and Friends.
+There is no fee for the training for anyone who has “lived experience” with mental wellness or substance use challenges, or for those with the “lived experience” of supporting others who have been impacted by these challenges.
+This can include experience supporting community members, co-workers, family members, and friends.

 About CMHA Edmonton’s Peer College